 The GM Rating

-The Gunner's Mate rating, officially established in 1797, is one of the Navy's original ratings.
+The Gunner's Mate rating was officially established in 1794, and is one of the United States Navy's original ratings.
+Gunner's Mate is also one of the eight original Chief Petty Officer ratings.
 The Torpedoman (TM - Surface) rating merged with the GM rating on October 1, 2007.

 Gunner's Mates are responsible for the operation and maintenance of guided missile launching systems, underwater explosive weapons such as torpedoes, rockets and missiles and the systems used to launch them, gun mounts and other ordnance equipment, as well as small arms magazines.
 They work with electrical and electronic circuitry: mechanical, hydraulic and pneumatic systems.